ITfoxtec/FoxIDs/docs/down-party-saml-2.0.md

 Both the login, logout and single logout [SAML 2.0 profiles](https://docs.oasis-open.org/security/saml/v2.0/saml-profiles-2.0-os.pdf) is supported.
 The Artifact profile is not supported.

+> The FoxIDs SAML 2.0 metadata only include logout and single logout information if logout is configured in the SAML 2.0 up-party or down-party.

 How to guides:

 - Connect [AD SF](down-party-howto-saml-2.0-adfs.md)